Lauritz de Thurah: Writings

 Parallel to his work as a practicing architect, de Thurah wrote several important treatises on Danish architecture.
 In 1735 de Thurah received a royal grant to collect information and to write a comprehensive work on architecture in Denmark, detailing all the royal buildings in the country.
 This work, eventually called Den Danske Vitruvius (English: The Danish Vitruvius) (1746–48), would take up increasing amounts of his time as his architectural assignments diminished.
 Another central work of architectural importance by de Thurah is Hafnia Hodierna, published in 1748.

 Additionally, he published illustrated books about Bornholm, Christiansø, Amager, Saltholm, and Samsø between 1756 and 1758).

+Awards

+Thurah and his brother were both ennobled by Christian VI on 14 October 1740.